arkenidar/simple/README.md

 The instruction is defined as:
+- ADDRESSES
   - 1- Input Address
     - (it defines where to read from: Memory or Input device)
   - 2- Output Address
     - (it defines where to write: Memory or Output device)
+- INSTRUCTIONS
   - 3- Instruction for case 0
     - (executed when the bit in Path Selector address is 0)
   - 4- Instruction for case 1
     - (executed when the bit in Path Selector address is 1)

 Execution of one instruction: bit copy and path selection phases.
 - BIT COPY